jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-qc.rst

     # Trim regions with an average quality below 10 and discard reads with average quality below 5 after trimming
     $ ~/bbmap/bbduk.sh -Xmx1g in1=read1.fastq.gz in2=read2.fastq.gz out1=clean1.fastq out2=clean2.fastq trimq=10 maq=5

-    # Filter raw sequence reads based on Kmer
-    # For this example we will use a fasta file containing the Illumina PhiX spike-in reference genome (phix174_ill.ref.fa) that should be located in ~/bbmap/resources
-    $ ~/bbmap/bbduk.sh -Xmx1g in1=read1.fastq.gz in2=read2.fastq.gz out1=unmatched1.fastq out2=unmatched2.fastq outm1=matched1.fastq outm2=matched2.fastq ref=phix174_ill.ref.fa k=31 hdist=1 stats=statistics.txt

     # Optionally you can also evaluate all raw reads length and display basic statistics
     $ ~/bbmap/readlength.sh in=reads.fastq.gz out=histogram.txt